X-Men: First Class: Development

-As producer Simon Kinberg read the comic series X-Men: First Class, he suggested studio 20th Century Fox to adapt it.
-Kinberg, however, did not want to follow the comic too much, as he felt "it was not fresh enough in terms of storytelling", considering them too similar to Twilight and John Hughes movies, and also because the producers wanted an adaptation that would introduce new characters.
+As producer Simon Kinberg read the comic series X-Men: First Class (2006–2009), he suggested studio 20th Century Fox to adapt it.
+Kinberg, however, did not want to follow the comic too much, as he felt "it was not fresh enough in terms of storytelling", considering them too similar to Twilight (2005) and John Hughes films, and also because the producers wanted an adaptation that would introduce new characters.
 Both Kinberg and Shuler Donner said that they wanted characters with visuals and powers that had not been seen and that worked well as an ensemble, even if they did not work together in the comics.
 Shuler Donner later said that the original idea was to green-light First Class depending on the success of X-Men Origins: Magneto.
 That project was seeking approval to film in Washington, D.C., and by December 2008, Goyer said filming would begin if X-Men Origins: Wolverine was successful.
-The story was moved forward to 1962, and involves Xavier and Magneto battling a villain.
+The story was moved forward to 1962 and involves Xavier and Magneto battling a villain.

 In 2008, Josh Schwartz was hired to write the screenplay, while declining the possibility of directing X-Men: First Class.
-Fox later approached Bryan Singer, director of X-Men and X2, in October 2009.
-Schwartz later said that Singer dismissed his work as "he wanted to make a very different kind of movie", with the director instead writing his own treatment which was then developed into a new script by Jamie Moss.
+Fox later approached Bryan Singer, director of X-Men (2000) and X2, in October 2009.
+Schwartz later said that Singer dismissed his work as "he wanted to make a very different kind of movie", with Singer instead writing his own treatment which was then developed into a new script by Jamie Moss.

-In 2009, Ian McKellen confirmed that he would not be reprising his role as Magneto in the Origins movie citing his age, and Shuler Donner stated that the movie might never be made, stating it was "at the back of the queue" in the studio's priorities.
-Both Donner and Bryan Singer have stated that Magneto would not be produced as the plot of X-Men: First Class "superseded" the story of the planned film.
+In 2009, Ian McKellen confirmed that he would not be reprising his role as Magneto in the Origins film citing his age, and Shuler Donner stated that the film might never be made, stating it was "at the back of the queue" in the studio's priorities.
+Both Donner and Singer have stated that Magneto would not be produced as the plot of X-Men: First Class "superseded" the story of the planned film.
 Singer denied using Sheldon Turner's script for Magneto as inspiration to write his draft of First Class, but the Writers Guild of America arbitration still credited Turner for the film's story, while Moss and Schwartz's collaborations ended up uncredited.
 Singer set the film in a period where Xavier and Magneto were in their twenties, and seeing that it was during the 1960s, added the Cuban Missile Crisis as a backdrop, considering it would be interesting to "discuss this contemporary concept in a historical context".
 Shuler Donner suggested the Hellfire Club as the villains.